klust/LUMI-BE-training-materials/docs/intro-evolving/08-Binding.md

 The above example is very technical and not suited for every reader.
 One important conclusion though that is of use when running on LUMI is that **Slurm works differently with CPUs and GPUs on LUMI**.
 Cores and GPUs are treated differently.
-Cores access is controlled by control groups at the job step level on each node and at the task level by affinity masks.
+Core access is controlled by control groups at the job step level on each node and at the task level by affinity masks.
 The equivalent for GPUs would be to also use control groups at the job step level and then `ROCR_VISIBLE_DEVICES` to further set access to GPUs for each task, but this is not what